 expect that someone will be available to park your vehicle.
 Some lodges don't

 have telephones in the rooms.
 You may even find that

-you have to walk down the hallway to use a shower.
+it necessary to walk down the hallway to use a shower.
 Remember, these

 facilities are in national parks, not downtown

 or New York City

 Many of the lodges were built decades ago and some over a century ago.

 Most of the 405 areas administered by the National Park Service do not offer